ResponsiveMenu/Responsive-Menu/readme.txt

 * Added ability to disable plugins FontAwesome and BootStrap scripts in case you want to load your own - Pro Only
 * Improve selection of menu items by menu item drop-down selection rather than by ID - Pro Only
 * Fixed bug with 3Dx animation and hover colours - Pro Only
+* Optimised twig imports to only include what is needed.

 = 3.1.4 (10th June 2017) =
 * **Requires PHP 5.4**